 Captain Beefheart and His Magic Band

-Captain Beefheart and His Magic Band: Pioneers of Avant-Garde Rock
+Captain Beefheart and His Magic Band: Pioneers of Avant-Garde Blues Rock

 Captain Beefheart and His Magic Band was an American avant-garde rock group led by the enigmatic singer, songwriter, and multi-instrumentalist Don Van Vliet.
-Formed in Lancaster, California in the mid-1960s, the band achieved legendary cult status for their radical 1969 album Trout Mask Replica, a landmark of experimental music that defied all commercial conventions.
+Operating from Lancaster, California, the group's primary achievement was the 1969 album Trout Mask Replica, a landmark work that defied commercial conventions to become one of the most influential and critically analyzed records in experimental music.

 Early career